Schema/Metadata API Reference: Custom Functions¶

 Currently, only functions which satisfy the following constraints can be exposed over the GraphQL API (terminology from Postgres docs):

-• Argument modes: ONLY IN
+is already tracked - Argument modes: ONLY

 untrack_function

-untrack_function is used to remove a SQL function from the GraphQL schema.
+is used to remove a SQL function from the GraphQL schema.

-Remove an SQL function search_articles:
+Remove an SQL function search_articles

 POST /v1/query HTTP/1.1